 Past speakers for the Peck Research on Writing Symposium include Paul Kai Matsuda, Andrea Lunsford, Cheryl Ball, Elizabeth Wardle, Derek Mueller, and Christine Tardy.

-You can find additional information about the Peck Research on Writing Symposium, including information about Dr. Christine Tulley, this year's speaker, on the official webpage.
+You can find additional information about the Peck Research on Writing Symposium on the official webpage.

 Celebration of Student Writing

 Hosted by General Education English, this writing showcase displays the exciting work happening in English classes to the wider university community.
 The Celebration of Student Writing includes a wide variety of student writing, from projects developed in first-year writing and sophomore literature classes to academic and creative compositions completed by advanced English students.
 English 1020 instructors in particular are encouraged to invite students to create research poster presentations for this event as a way to share their research with an audience outside of the classroom.

 Limited space is also available for readings/screenings/performances—if you have a student who submitted stellar work in the past year, nominating that individual to read that work is an excellent form of recognition.
 And finally, one way to encourage your students to participate in this event is to allow them to present at the Celebration of Student Writing in lieu of taking a Final Exam.